N129BZ/chartserver/README.md

-## Aviation Map Server displays FAA charts and OpenStreetMaps with animated weather, geo-referenced METARS, TAFS, Pireps, and much more - using node express web server with the OpenLayers map API.
+## Aviation Chart Server displays FAA charts and OpenStreetMaps with animated weather, geo-referenced METARS, TAFS, Pireps, and much more - using node express web server with the OpenLayers map API.

 ### Offline FAA charts include Sectional, Terminal, Helicopter, Caribbean, Grand Canyon, IFR Enroute-High, and IFR Enroute-Low charts served from mbtiles databases.
 It can also display geo-referenced markers for all global airports by US state or international country.
 It can also poll Stratux GPS/AHRS data to plot ownship position and heading over a map, giving basic "moving map" functionality.
 It can also save ownship position data in a separate history database at user-defined intervals.